 What is the game 20 Questions and why should you be playing 20 questions in your classroom?
 This is a fun game that your students will enjoy!
 This game is a favorite of mine because I love to play to learn and I love to have children work on asking and answering questions as often as possible.

 but I did try my best to perfect this version to make it functional and educational to integrate it into a kindergarten classroom.

-What Do I need to play 20 Questions?
+What Do I Need to Play 20 Questions?

 Here is the breakdown of the 20 Questions game… You need a band, cards, and a mat.
 One student wears a band on their head.
 You can use one from this Headbandz game or you can make your own with a sentence strip and a paper clip.
 We have this exact game at home, so it was easy for me to take two to school.

 The student with the headband gets a card placed in their band and they do not know what card it is.
 The rest of the class can see the card, but they can NOT tell what it is.
 The student with the band will have to ask one question at a time, up to 20 questions, to figure out their mystery card.
 The students in the class have to listen to the question and answer it with a YES or NO only.